-If you’re not up to the task of making the caddies and offering them yourself, or you know someone who would love the chance to try them for themselves, offer the supplies in a cloth bulk bag and give the gift of a neat little kit.
-All you need is the fabric, some pins, needle and thread, a wooden dowel and some string for hanging.
-Add a link or search instructions for our canvas wall caddy tutorial, and you’ll have given everything your loved one needs to practice a new craft and end up with a caddy of their own making.
+If you’re not up to the task of making the coasters and offering them yourself, or you know someone who would love the chance to try them for themselves, offer the supplies in a cloth bulk bag and give the gift of a neat little kit.
+All you need is the fabric, some pins, and needle and thread.
+Add a link or search instructions for our simple cloth coasters tutorial, and you’ll have given everything your loved one needs to practice a new craft and end up with coasters of their own making.

 For the past few years, Rose Pearlman and I have been collaborating on simple, useful craft projects made from humble materials that can serve a practical purpose in your home.
 In celebration of our past work, we’ve designed a series of holiday gift guides that showcase just some of the ways that these humble crafts can become a part of a special holiday gift—or simply be the gift itself.

 This post includes affiliate links to online shops.
 Reading My Tea Leaves might earn a small commission on the goods purchased through those links, but most of these supplies can be found locally right in your own community.
 If you’d like to support this site directly, you can contribute directly here.
 Thanks so much for supporting this work.